jrosen48/utk-homepage/content/post/2019-11-17-it-was-a-job-posting-on-a-mailing-list-not-a-blog-post-on-the-narst-blog-a-response-to-mintzes.md

-Other issues - like why Mintzes thinks "mobilizing thousands of high school physics teachers around the country to support and inspire young women in physics" is abrasive - are more important.
+Other issues - like why Mintzes thinks "mobilizing thousands of high school physics teachers around the country to support and inspire young women in physics" is abrasive - are more important than the simpler issue I tried to address.